Investigation into Wanda Halbert ouster moving ahead after slow start

 MEMPHIS, Tenn. — An assistant district attorney with the office of Hamilton County DA Coty Wamp will arrive in Memphis on Dec.
 27 to conduct interviews and meetings on the Wanda Halbert investigation, according to a letter obtained by WREG.

-The investigation by East Tennessee prosecutors pursuing a possible ouster of the Shelby County Clerk Wanda Halbert got off to a slow start, Wamp said.
+The investigation by East Tennessee prosecutors pursuing a possible ouster of the Shelby County Clerk got off to a slow start, Wamp said.

 The in-person visit comes after the majority of people the office contacted did not return phone calls to investigators, Wamp wrote.